Semisimplicity and weight-monodromy for fundamental groups: Weil--Deligne representations

 In this section, we fix a finite extension $K$ of $\BQ_p$ with residue field $k$, along with an algebraic closure $\Kbar$.
 We write $\Weil_K$ for the Weil group of $K$, i.e.\ the subgroup of the absolute Galois group $G_K$ consisting of elements acting on the residue field $\kbar$ via an integer power of the absolute Frobenius $\sigma\colon x\mapsto x^p$, and we write $v\colon\Weil_K\rightarrow\ZZ$ for the unique homomorphism such that $w\in\Weil_K$ acts on $\kbar$ via $\sigma^{v(w)}$.
 We fix a geometric Frobenius $\varphi_K\in\Weil_K$, i.e.\ an element such that $v(\varphi_K)=-f(K/\BQ_p)$.
 The following definition is standard.

 \begin{defn} Let $\Fd$ be a field of characteristic $0$.
-A \emph{Weil representation} with coefficients in $\Fd$ is a representation $\rho\colon \Weil_K\rightarrow\Aut(V)$ of $\Weil_K$ on a finite dimensional $\Fd$-vector space $V$ such that the inertia group $I_K$ acts through a finite quotient.
-A \emph{Weil--Deligne representation} with coefficients in $\Fd$ consists of a Weil representation $V$ endowed with an $\Fd$-linear endomorphism $N\in\End(V)$ called the \emph{monodromy operator} such that
+A \emph{Weil representation} with coefficients in $\Fd$ is a representation $\rho\colon \Weil_K\rightarrow\Aut(V)$ of $\Weil_K$ on a finite dimensional $\Fd$-vector space $V$ on which the inertia group $I_K$ acts through a finite quotient.
+A \emph{Weil--Deligne representation} with coefficients in $\Fd$ consists of a Weil representation $V$ endowed with an $\Fd$-linear endomorphism $N\in\End(V)$, called the \emph{monodromy operator}, such that

 for all $w\in\Weil_K$.
 It follows from this condition that $N$ is necessarily nilpotent.